-During the 2007 and 2008 field campaigns, work was conducted on the southern side of the temple and a large, east-west oriented rectangular hall was unearthed; the temple's southern equivalent to the 'Dais Hall' previously excavated on the northern side (Figure 1) (cf. Anderson and Salah 2006; 2006-7).
+During the 2007 and 2008 field campaigns,1 work was conducted on the southern side of the temple and a large, east-west oriented rectangular hall was unearthed; the temple's southern equivalent to the 'Dais Hall' previously excavated on the northern side (Figure 1) (cf. Anderson and Salah 2006; 2006-7).
 The fill of the south room largely consisted of red-brick rubble and fine earth.
 Some of its walls were severely eroded, while others were better preserved, with traces of white plaster on the inner faces.
-The sandstone flooring on both the columns and walls.
+The western part of the south hall was excavated in 2007.
+It contained four circular, red-brick columns and a finely fitted sandstone flagged floor.
+Similar to the columns found in the 'Dais Hall', each column drum was constructed of red-brick thirds.
+The sandstone floor was a secondary addition abutting the columns.
+White plaster ran beneath the level of the sandstone flooring on both the columns and walls.
 Brick remnants abutting the north doorway into the second court suggest that the original floor was of plastered mud-bricks.